 - Harvesting.
 For most crops, harvesting is easy and fun At school I often offer harvesting jobs to the early childhood teachers and their classes..
 No matter what your age, the satisfaction of pulling carrots from their hiding places in the earth or carrying pumpkins to the garden cart is a real experience of finding treasure.

 For the young child, however, the greatest treasure in the garden cannot be dug, carried or eaten.
 It is the wonder experienced when the garlic pokes its nose through the spring soil, when the corn arches overhead, when an earthworm suddenly slithers across the damp earth.
-We will come back the theme of wonder in the garden next week.

 Get notifications of new posts via www.facebook.com/growingchildre.